ibexa/documentation-developer/docs/guide/permissions.md

 A Policy with a Limitation will only apply when the condition in the Limitation is fulfilled.
 For example, a `content/publish` Policy with a `ContentType` Limitation on the "Blog Post" Content Type will allow the User to publish only Blog Posts, and not other Content.

-Note that Policies on one Role are connected with the *and* relation, not *or*, so when Policy has more than one Limitation, all of them have to apply.
-See [example below](#restrict-editing-to-part-of-the-tree).

-Remember that a Limitation specifies what a User *can* do, not what they *can't do*.
+A Limitation, like a Policy, specifies what a User *can* do, not what they *can't do*.
 A `Section` Limitation, for example, *gives* the User access to the selected Section, not *prohibits* it.

 See [Available Limitations](limitations.md#available-limitations) for further information.

-To take effect, a Role must be assigned to a User or User Group.
+### Combining Policies

+Policies on one Role are connected with the *and* relation, not *or*, so when Policy has more than one Limitation, all of them have to apply.

+If you want to combine more than one Limitation with the *or* relation, not *and*, you can split your Policy in two, each with one of these Limitations.

+### Assigning Roles to Users

 Every User or User Group can have many roles.
 A User can also belong to many groups, for example, Administrators, Editors, Subscribers.

+It is best practice to avoid assigning Roles to users directly.
+Instead, try to organize your content so that it can be covered with general roles assigned to User Groups.

-Best practice is to avoid assigning Roles to Users directly; instead, make sure you model your content (types, structure, sections, etc.) in a way that can be reflected in generic roles.
-Besides being much easier to manage and keep on top of security-wise, this also makes sure your system performs best.
-The more Role assignments and complex Policies you add for a given User, the more complex the search/load queries powering the whole CMS will be, as they always take permissions into account.
+Using Groups is easier to manage and more secure.
+It also improves system performance.
+The more Role assignments and complex Policies you add for a given User, the more complex the search/load queries will be, because they always take permissions into account.

 ### Use Cases